 - Postgraduate training – East of Scotland, West of Scotland and the Severn Deanery, 2004 to 2010

 - Member of the Royal College of Physicians (UK) - 2009

 - Higher specialty training in gastroenterology and general internal medicine - Severn Deanery, 2010 to 2015

 - Postgraduate Certificate in Teaching and Learning for Health Professionals - University of Bristol, 2012

 - Member of the Royal College of Physicians (Gastroenterology) - 2013

 - Fellow of the Higher Education Academy - 2013

 Dr Rutter joined the Trust as a consultant in gastroenterology and intestinal failure in May 2016.

-Dr Rutter looks after general gastroenterology inpatients and outpatients.
-She is one of three physicians who run Southampton's nutrition support and intestinal failure service.
-Southampton is a regional referral centre for patients with complex intestinal failure who need nutritional support in the form of tube feeding or intravenous feeding.
-Dr Rutter is accredited in upper and lower gastrointestinal endoscopies, including the insertion of feeding tubes.
+Dr Rutter is one of four physicians who run the Southampton nutrition support and intestinal failure service.
+Southampton is a regional referral centre for patients with complex intestinal disease who require artificial nutrition and hydration support in the form of tube or intravenous feeding (administered into a vein).